allenmr/communicatehealth.github.io/_posts/2017-06-15-passing-content-to-dev.md

 ---
 layout: post
-title:  "Ask a Dev: What does content looks like to a developer?"
+title:  "Ask a Dev: What does content look like to a developer?"
 date:   2017-06-15 12:00:00
 categories: howto
 ---